EdwardLu2018/LaserShow/README.md

 1. Draws user-inputted coordinates unto special light-tracing paper
 2. Draws cyclic curves with amplitudes and wavelengths (in the x and y direction) that can be changed with knobs/potentiometers

+## To be Implemented
+1. Drawing polar curves
-3. Draws polar curves using python serial communication
+2. Using python serial communication to get user input

 ## Media Coverage